scala/docs.scala-lang/_overviews/toolkit/munit-asynchronous-tests.md

 ## Asynchronous tests

-In Scala, it is common to define *asynchronous* methods as returning a `Future` of their result.
+In Scala, it's common for an *asynchronous* method to return a `Future`.
+MUnit offers special support for `Future`s.

 For example, consider an asynchronous variant of a `square` method:

 {% tabs 'async-1' class=tabs-scala-version %}